Title

 • Total charges

-• Physician specialty code (as adopted by the AMA)
+• Physician specialty code (attending, surgical, other)

 • Patient discharge status